-Economics is a social science that focuses on human behaviour and the needs and wants of society.
-Going beyond money to look at the motivations that influence political and societal economic decisions.
-Through observing, interpreting and judging past economic theories and world conditions we will examine economic systems, trade, money and investment.
-Some areas we will investigate include; the energy economy and a more sustainable future; cryptocurrencies impact on financial markets; Artificial Intelligence and robotics role in the future.
-Strong analytical and research skills are a benefit.
+Economics is a Social Science that focuses on human behaviour and the distribution of resources to meet the needs and wants of society.
+Through observing, interpreting and judging past economic theories and world conditions, the course examines various economic systems, markets, investment, trade as well as corporate and government roles within the economy.
+Some areas that students will investigate are schools of economic thought, financial markets and investment and technologies impact on the economy.
+Strong analytical and research skills are a benefit when taking this course.